dojot/ansible-dojot/roles/telemetria/README.md

 ## About

-This readme contains the necessary steps to deploy  [`Grafana`](https://grafana.com/grafana/) for telemetry using keyclock for authentication
+This readme contains the necessary steps to deploy  [`Grafana`](https://grafana.com/grafana/) for telemetry using keycloak for authentication

 ## Disclaimer